atiproy/Cricks/Readme.md

 ## 📖 Detailed Documentation

-### WeatherForecastController
+### MatchesController

-The `WeatherForecastController` is an API controller that provides weather forecasts.
+The `MatchesController` is an API controller that provides cricket match management.
 It has the following methods:

+- `GET /matches`: Returns a list of cricket matches.
+- `GET /matches/{id}`: Returns a specific cricket match by ID.
+- `POST /matches`: Creates a new cricket match.
+- `PUT /matches/{id}`: Updates an existing cricket match.
+- `DELETE /matches/{id}`: Deletes a cricket match.

+### TournamentController

+The `TournamentController` is an API controller that provides tournament management.
+It has the following methods:

+- `GET /tournament`: Returns a list of tournaments.
+- `GET /tournament/{id}`: Returns a specific tournament by ID.
+- `POST /tournament`: Creates a new tournament.
+- `PUT /tournament/{id}`: Updates an existing tournament.
+- `DELETE /tournament/{id}`: Deletes a tournament.

+### BallController

+The `BallController` is an API controller that provides ball management.
+It has the following methods:

-- `GET /WeatherForecast`: Returns a list of weather forecasts.
-This endpoint is secured and requires the user to have the "Owner" role.
+- `GET /ball`: Returns a list of balls.
+- `GET /ball/{id}`: Returns a specific ball by ID.
+- `POST /ball`: Creates a new ball.
+- `PUT /ball/{id}`: Updates an existing ball.
+- `DELETE /ball/{id}`: Deletes a ball.

 ### Authentication